Ybor City cigar makers' strike of 1931: The Lector

 The best reflection of the sentiments of immigrant cigar workers was the factory "Lector" or "Reader".
-The workers would each give 25 to 50 cents of their weekly salary to elect a fellow workman to act as a "Lector" in which he would read aloud various materials such as newspapers mentioned above or others such as The Daily Worker and Socialist Call, or even classical works of literature such as Tolstoy or Dickens.
+The workers would each give 25 to 50 cents of their weekly salary to elect a fellow workman to act as a "Lector" in which he would read aloud various materials such as newspapers mentioned above or others such as The Daily Worker and Socialist Call, or works of literature written by authors such as Tolstoy or Dickens.

-The readers, elected by their peers, were actually marvelous actors and would not simply read the book but literally act out the scenes in a dramatic fashion upon a podium set up in the middle of the factory.
-Therefore, many illiterate cigar makers were well versed in subjects such as politics, labor, literature and international relations.
+The readers, elected by their peers, were actually highly theatrical and would not simply read the book but literally act out the scenes in a dramatic fashion upon a podium set up in the middle of the factory.
+Therefore, many illiterate cigar makers were well-versed in subjects such as politics, labor relations, literature, and international relations.
 According to Tampa's leading anarchist, Alfonso Coniglio, a cigar maker at the age of 14, "to them [the lectors] we owe particularly our sense of the class struggle".
 This sense of class struggle drove the workers to resist poor working conditions and to fight for more rights.
 Strikes by Tampa's cigar workers were rarely focused on issues of wages and hours but instead on being able to control their working conditions.
 The Lector, in particular, was crucial to the workers' conditions and something that would spark an 8,000-person strike to keep in place.